duartemendes/aws-sam-api-proxy/README.md

 ## Features

 - No cold starts on every request
-  - in the first request a cold start is experienced, just like in the AWS environment
+  - in the first invocation a cold start is experienced, just like in the AWS environment
-  - subsequent requests are as fast as your code! 🏃‍♂️
+  - subsequent invocations are as fast as your code! 🏃‍♂️
 - Context reutilization
 - Always watching your distribution folder - rebuild your code and changes are propagated immediately
 - Automatic discoverability of your Lambda functions